cisagov/skeleton-golang-package/README.md

 This directory contains a `bin` subdirectory where the executable `example` can be found: `result/bin/example`

-You can execute the binary from the root of the `skeleton-golang-package` directory to run the program:
+To run the program simply execute the binary from the root of the `skeleton-golang-package`:

 ```console
 ./result/bin/example